Note: To search for Hearing Details for a specified Case, click HERE.

 Extract the Certificate of Final Judgment

-Once the Interim Judgment has been extracted, parties will have to wait for 3 months from the date the Interim Judgment is granted to extract the Certificate of Final Judgment, or when all the ancillary matters relating to the children (if applicable) have been resolved, whichever is later.
+Once the Interim Judgment has been granted, parties will have to wait for 3 months from the date the Interim Judgment is granted to extract the Certificate of Final Judgment, or when all the ancillary matters (if applicable) have been resolved, whichever is later.

 Extracting the Certificate of Final Judgment finalises and completes the divorce proceedings.